PitGamer1909/Pitgamers_ytdl/README.md

 # Pitgamers_ytdl
 Pitgamers_ytdl is a Python module that allows you to download YouTube videos and audio with a single line of code.
-It uses the ytdl.tiodevhost.my.id service to fetch the highest quality video or audio from a given URL.
+It uses the [secret](https://ytdl.tiodevhost.my.id/) service to fetch the highest quality video or audio from a given URL.

 ## Installation
 To install the Pitgamers_ytdl module, follow these steps: